Roman-wdesign/Roman-wdesign/README.md

 - 🌱 I’m currently learning **Node, Docker, TypeScript**
 - ☀️ I like JS and Vue
-- 📫 How to reach me gabbasov.tomsk@gmail.com
+- 📫 How to reach me mail@wbcplace.ru